entando/entando-docs/vuepress/docs/v7.1/tutorials/solution/entando-hub.md

 # Entando Hub
 ## Overview

-The enterprise Entando Hub enables teams to share components across the organization and between Entando Applications.
+The Entando Hub enables teams to share components across the organization and between Entando Applications.
 It can be installed in Entando 6.3.2 or higher and includes API-level integration with the Entando 7.0 App Builder.

 The Hub allows users to: